xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

    **If it is found:**

-  \t The solvent you are looking for is already on the list.
+  /t The solvent you are looking for is already on the list.

   \t  **Do not add it again.** (Repeated entries will cause crash.)